Zubax/kocherga/CONTRIBUTING.md

 ### IDE

 The recommended development environment is JetBrains CLion.
-The root project file is `tests/native/CMakeLists.txt`.
+The root project file can be found under `tests/`.
 The repository contains the spelling dictionaries for CLion located under `.idea/`, be sure to use them.

 ## Testing